Red-bellied Black Snake

 Red-bellied black snakes have adapted to the modern rural environments and can be found close to irrigation canals and dams.
 They rarely venture more than 100 meters from water.
 The snakes shelter under large rocks, in logs, in burrows and in clumps of grass.
 They seem to be territorial and have several shelters within their domain.
 They are active mostly during the day and warm evenings and nights.

-Red-bellied Black Snake Diet What do the Red-bellied Black Snakes Eat?
+Red-bellied Black Snake Diet

-Red-bellied black snakes predominantly eat frogs and tadpoles.
+Red-bellied black snakes eat frogs and tadpoles.
 They also eat lizards, fish, eggs, small mammals and other snakes—including members of their own species.
 Red-bellied black snakes may sometimes slither up trees for several meters in search of prey.

 Red-bellied Black Snake eating eggs